-Table E.9 collates all the adjusted cost allocation factors.
+Table E.9 collates all the adjusted cost allocation factors, including the cost allocation factors for wholesale ADSL which are calculated on worksheet I. WADSL Allocation Factor Calc.
 This table is the source data for the allocation factors used in the 7.
 Service Costs worksheet.